Mtepihasti5/myvps/README.md

 # MyVPS — Scripts by Mtepihasti5

-MyVPS is a collection of Bash scripts used to set up and manage lightweight VPS-style environments and general Linux VPS/PC systems.
+MyVPS is a collection of Bash scripts used to set up and manage general Linux VPS/PC systems.
 The scripts automate tasks like installing a desktop + VNC, basic system tweaks, IP detection, and simple security tools.

 ## What’s included
 - VNC + desktop environment setup (GNOME or Xfce) with LightDM